AntonDnepr/domutils/Readme.md

 ## Purpose of the project

-Main purpose of this project is to automate map generation for the Arena map at [Dominions 5](http://www.illwinter.com/dom5) game.
+Main purpose of this project is to provide utils for [Dominions 5](http://www.illwinter.com/dom5) game

+List of current utils:
+1. Automated map generation for the Arena map.

 ## Credits